-The Board of the Swiss Federal Institutes of Technology has announced the appointment of five professors at EPFL.
+In its meeting of 27/28 September 2017, the Board of the Swiss Federal Institutes of Technology (ETH Board) has announced the appointment of six professors at EPFL.

-Alexandre Alahi, currently a research scientist at Stanford University, California, USA, as Tenure Track Assistant Professor of Transportation Engineering in the School of Architecture, Civil and Environmental Engineering (ENAC)
+Dr Dusan Licina was named as Tenure Track Assistant Professor of Indoor Environmental Quality in the School of Architecture, Civil and Environmental Engineering (ENAC).

 Dusan Licina is a very promising young researcher who has already gained an outstanding international reputation.
 His research focuses on environmental and air quality in indoor spaces, and he investigates the behaviour and distribution of air flows and airborne particles along the human body as well as in the overall context of indoor spaces.
 He conducted one of his studies in the neonatal department of a maternity hospital.
 The aim was to protect premature infants from the effects of dirt particles as far as possible, e.g. by optimising the ventilation system.